X

 Kat Moon

-It's hard to believe that The Last of Us Season 1 only premiered last year.
-The somber finale of the apocalyptic drama seems to have dropped ages ago.
-In case you forgot: Joel (Pedro Pascal) and Ellie (Bella Ramsey) were captured by the Fireflies, and Joel took extreme measures (read: killed everyone in sight) to keep Ellie alive.
+The somber finale of the apocalyptic drama's first season seems to have dropped ages ago.
+In case you forgot: Joel and Ellie were captured by the Fireflies, and Joel took extreme measures (which is to say that he killed everyone in sight) to keep Ellie alive.
 She is safe in the final moments of the show, but Ellie seemingly knows that Joel has lied to her about the Fireflies and their cure.

-HBO officially renewed The Last of Us for a second season in January 2023, and audiences are eager to see what awaits Joel and Ellie in Season 2.
+HBO officially renewed The Last of Us for Season 2 in January 2023, and audiences are eager to see what awaits Joel and Ellie.
 TV Guide will share everything we learn about the next chapter of the story here.

 The Last of Us Season 2 latest news